 1. The COMD 501 course instructs students on the nature of the KASA Competency Areas and the pre-requisite coursework required prior to testing in each Competency Area.

-7. Faculty members will score questions and determine if all individual competencies within each KASA Competency Exam are met.
+6. Faculty members will score questions and determine if all individual competencies within each KASA Competency Exam are met.
 Second opinions shall be requested when an individual competency is failed.
-Disagreements will be negotiated between the two faculty members involved.
-Final decisions will be submitted in writing.
+Disagreements will be discussed between the first and second readers.
+Final decisions will be submitted in writing to students.

-10. The Department Graduate Adviser notifies the Graduate Studies Office when the student has passed all nine KASA Competency Areas, thus completing the Terminal Evaluation requirementProcedures
+9. At the end of the Graduate Program, the Department Graduate Adviser will notify the Graduate Studies Office when the student has passed all 10 KASA exams, thus completing the Terminal Evaluation requirement.